top of page

 • Any personal medications

-Check expiration dates and restock as needed before every trip.
+Check expiration dates and restock your kit before every trip.

-Hiking, climbing, and exploring increase the chance of little accidents.
-Clean any wounds with clean water or antiseptic wipes, apply antibiotic ointment, and cover with a bandage.
-Change dressings daily or if they get dirty or wet.
+Hiking, climbing, and exploring increase the risk of small injuries.
+Clean wounds with clean water or antiseptic wipes, apply antibiotic ointment, and cover with a bandage.
+Change dressings daily or if they become dirty or wet.

-Blisters are common from long walks or ill-fitting shoes.
-At the first sign of a “hot spot,” stop and apply moleskin or blister padding.
-If a blister forms and becomes painful, you can sterilize a needle, gently drain it, and apply a bandage—just be sure to keep it clean.
+Blisters are common from long hikes or poorly fitting shoes.
+At the first sign of a “hot spot,” apply moleskin or blister padding.
+If a blister becomes painful, sterilize a needle, drain gently, and cover with a clean bandage—keeping it clean is crucial.

-• Heat exhaustion: Move the person to shade, give them water, and cool their body with damp cloths.
+• Heat exhaustion: Move to shade, hydrate, and cool the body with damp cloths

-• Hypothermia: Wrap the person in warm, dry layers and shelter them from wind and rain.
-Replace wet clothing quickly.
+• Hypothermia: Wrap in warm, dry layers, replace wet clothing, and shelter from wind and rain

-• Sunburn: Use aloe vera or cool compresses to ease discomfort.
-Prevent future burns with sunscreen and protective clothing.
+• Sunburn: Use aloe vera or cool compresses, and prevent future burns with sunscreen and protective clothing

 Watch Out for Poison Ivy, Oak, and Sumac

-Keep emergency contact information and the location of the nearest hospital or ranger station in your phone or written down.
+Always keep emergency contact information and the location of the nearest hospital or ranger station handy.

 Take a First Aid Class Before You Go

-The best tool in your camping kit is knowledge.
-Knowing how to perform CPR, treat wounds, and respond in an emergency can save lives and bring peace of mind to your trip.
-Northernnevadacpr.com can help you find the right course for you.
+The most important tool in your camping kit is knowledge.
+Knowing how to perform CPR, treat wounds, and respond to emergencies can save lives and give peace of mind.
+Northern Nevada CPR offers hands-on training in Reno and Northern Nevada, tailored for outdoor safety, families, and adventure enthusiasts.

 Conclusion

-The best camping trips are the ones filled with laughter, s’mores, and stories around the fire—not trips to the ER.
-With a little planning and the right knowledge, you can be ready to handle whatever nature throws your way and keep your focus where it belongs—on the adventure.
+The best camping trips are filled with laughter, s’mores, and stories around the fire—not emergency room visits.
+With proper preparation, a well-stocked first aid kit, and hands-on training from Northern Nevada CPR, you can confidently handle whatever nature throws your way—and focus on the adventure.

 Comments